-ENTRY.
-1. In real property law.
-Entry is the act of going peaceably upon a piece of land which is claimed as one's own, but which is held by another person, with the intention and for the purpose of taking possession of the same.
+Entry is the act of going peaceably upon a piece of land which is claimed as one's own, but is held by another person, with the intention and for the purpose of taking possession of it.

 Entry is a remedy which the law affords to an injured party ousted of his lands by another person who has taken possession thereof without right.
 This remedy (which must in all cases be pursued peaceably) takes place in three only out of the five species of ouster, viz., abatement, intrusion, and disseisin; for, as in these three cases the original entry of the wrong-doer is unlawful, so the wrong may be remedied by the mere entry of the former possessor.
-But it is otherwise upon a discontinuance or deforcement, for in these latter two cases the former possessor cannot remedy the wrong by entry, but must do so by action, inasmuch as the original entry being in these cases lawful, and therefore conferring an apparent right of possession, the law will not suffer such apparent right to be overthrown by the mere act or entry of the claimant.
+But it is otherwise upon a discontinuance or deforcement, for in these latter two cases the former possessor cannot remedy the wrong by entry, but must do so by action, inasuch as the original entry being in these cases lawful, and therefore conferring an apparent right of possession, the law will not suffer such apparent right to be overthrown by the mere act or entry of the claimant.
 Brown.
 See Innerarity v.
 Mims, 1 Ala.
 674; Moore v.
 Hodgdon, 18 N. H. 149; Riley v.
 People, 29 Ill.
 App.
 139; Johnson v.
-Cobb, 20 S. C. 372, 7 S. E. 601.
+Cobb, 29 S. C. 373, 7 S. E. 601.